alospeaks/cisco-dc-automation/LabGuide/section-4-8-ansible2.md

 ```
 2. you should be inside your ansible docker container.

 ### Exercise 3
+#### Setting up the directory structure to host ansible files
+1. Switch to `ATOM` Editor
+2. Right click on the ansible folder
+3. Select new folder
+4. name it `roles`
+5. Repeat above and create following folders.
+    6. templates
+    7. groups_vars
+    8. hosts_vars

 ####Creating Host Inventory File
 Inventory file contains list of hosts that you want to manage from Ansible.
 In our case, it will list of switches that we want to manage by ansible.
 These host/swiches can be organized in groups.